-The First Reading is a continuation of Jesus' frequent predictions about sending the Holy Spirit (Paraclete, Teacher, Comforter) to us after he has ascended to the Father.
+The First Reading is a continuation of Jesus' frequent talks about how he will send the Holy Spirit to us (Paraclete, Teacher, Comforter), after he has ascended to the Father.
 All who believe and who open their hearts will receive the Spirit.

 Stay with this line of reasoning.
 What is the Spirit?
 Is it simply a dose of “grace” that we receive or earn in order to be holy?
 Or that Jesus and the Father send to give us a break?
 Or a “help”?
 Or some kind of power coming from God?

 Not a representative of God, not a dove that descends on us, or even a point of fire over our heads.
 It is the complete, true reality of God.
 And it is marked by Jesus' entire life, death and resurrection.

 The Spirit quietly makes us able to say yes to faith, but not by brutalizing us or overriding us.
 The Second Reading and the Gospel are all about what I call “respectful love.”
 I define it as that love which never over-powers us but always respects our choice.
 Rather than a dictator, the Spirit wants to be a companion in our lives, respecting our self, not contradicting it.